Warren3013/Basic-recon/README.md

 Recon with existing tools in rust for faster execution

 # Tools
-subfinder
-assetfinder
-httprobe
-nuclei
-rustscan
+subfinder, assetfinder, httprobe, nuclei, rustscan

 # Requirement
 Install above tools with the below commands: